fwalch/imlab/README.md

 ## Quickstart

- 1. Run `./bin/fetch.sh` to get the sample data to populate the database with.
+ 1. Run `./bin/fetch.sh` to get the sample schema/data to populate the database with.
  2. (Optional) Regenerate the C++ classes for the SQL schema with `./bin/generate-sql-classes.sh`.
  3. (Optional) Run `make release=true test` to run unit tests.
  4. Run `make release=true` to build.